 1. Streaming Royalties

-<br>Kicking off with the most obvious way to make money from your music – releasing it online, to all the major music platforms.
+Kicking off with the most obvious way to make money from your music – through music royalties and releasing it online, to all the major music platforms.
 Including Spotify, Apple Music, Deezer, Tidal and so on.

 Although streaming sales won’t necessarily rake in the big bucks straight-away, they can begin to really add up over time, especially as your followers and number of monthly listeners begin to grow.
 Which makes streaming a regular source of revenue for many artists – new or old, big or small!